Set-theoretic Yang-Baxter (co)homology theory of involutive non-degenerate solutions: Cocycle link invariants obtained from the normalized set-theoretic Yang-Baxter homology

 \section{Cocycle link invariants obtained from the normalized set-theoretic Yang-Baxter homology}

 Biquandles\cite{FRS, KR} can be used to construct cocycle invariants of knots and links\cite{CES}.
-For a given Rump right quasigroup $X,$ we consider the corresponding involutive right non-degenerate solution $R(x,y) = (y(x / y),x / y).$ If it is also left non-degenerate, then the algebraic structure $(X, *_{1}, *_{2})$ equipped with two binary operations $*_{1}, *_{2}$ on $X$ defined by $x *_{1} y = y(x / y)$ and $x *_{2} y = x / y$ becomes a biquandle.
-We can, therefore, use finite Rump right quasigroups to define cocycle link invariants as Carter, Elhamdadi, and Saito\cite{CES} did, and moreover higher dimensional cocycles are expected to be used to construct invariants of higher dimensional knots.
+For a given cycle set $X,$ we consider the corresponding involutive right non-degenerate solution $R(x,y) = (y(x / y),x / y).$ If it is also left non-degenerate, then the algebraic structure $(X, *_{1}, *_{2})$ equipped with two binary operations $*_{1}, *_{2}$ on $X$ defined by $x *_{1} y = y(x / y)$ and $x *_{2} y = x / y$ becomes a biquandle.
+We can, therefore, use finite cycle sets to define cocycle link invariants as Carter, Elhamdadi, and Saito\cite{CES} did, and moreover higher dimensional cocycles are expected to be used to construct invariants of higher dimensional knots.
 See \cite{PR} for further details.
 For $3$-dimensional links, a detailed construction is as follows.